Alf0nce/Alf0nce.github.io/_tabs/about.md

 ---

 > Hi I'm Alfonce Kipkemoi Ngetich, an Ethical Hacker and A Fullstack Developer
-> Skilled in Ethical Hacking And Software Engineering
+>- Skilled in Ethical Hacking And Software Engineering
-> Passionate about pentesting
+> -Passionate about pentesting
-> Building websites and testing for the vulnerabilities.
+> -Building websites and testing for the vulnerabilities.
-> Exploring Ai
+> -Exploring Ai